Dialectical Behavior Therapy at Front Range Treatment Center

-Our psychologists have received specialized training in DBT, and are continuously engaged in more advanced training and study in the field of dialectical behavior therapy.
+Our DBT therapist have received specialized training in DBT, and are continuously engaged in more advanced training and study in the field of dialectical behavior therapy.

 The Components of DBT

-DBT has three parts: Individual Therapy, Skills Group, and Phone Coaching.
+DBT has three parts: Individual Therapy, Skills Training Groups and Phone Coaching.